-The Student Achievement standards require evidence of valid and reliable evaluation of student language proficiency at all stages of a student's program of study, including placement, progress within the curriculum of the program or institution, at the completion of the course levels taken, and/or at the completion of the full program of study if the student seeks to complete the full program.
-The program or institution must inform students of the assessment procedures used to determine their progress in achieving the stated goals of the program.
+The Student Achievement standards require evidence of valid and reliable evaluation of student language proficiency at all stages of a student's program of study, including placement, progress within the curriculum, at the completion of the course levels taken, and/or at the completion of the full program of study if the student seeks to complete the full program.
+The program or institution must inform students of the assessment procedures used to determine their progress from level to level and for exiting the program.
 Equally important, each student must be regularly informed of his/her individual progress as revealed by the assessments.

-Good practices include:
+Good practices include

-- informing the student about initial placement instruments and procedures as well as a course of action if he/she disagrees with placement decisions - describing to the student the relationship between course grades and promotion from one level to another, the impact of attendance and/or effort on grades or promotion, and the appeal procedure (See Length and Structure of Program of Studies, Standard 2) - providing to the student, in writing, the procedures for level promotion and program completion - providing to the student, in writing, an explanation of the course goals and objectives and the criteria by which the student will be assessed (See Curriculum, Standard 3) - documentation of timely reporting to the student of his/her level progress and/or completion of the course - documentation of student conferences and recommendations when satisfactory progress is in question
+- informing the student about initial placement instruments and procedures as well as a course of action if he/she disagrees with placement decisions - describing to the student the relationship between course grades and promotion from one level to another, the impact of attendance and/or effort on grades or promotion, and the appeal procedure (See Length and Structure of Program of Studies Standard 2) - providing to the student, in writing, the procedures for level promotion and program completion - providing to the student, in writing, an explanation of the student learning outcomes and the criteria by which the student will be assessed (See Curriculum Standard 3) - documentation of timely reporting to the student of his/her level progress and/or completion of the course - documentation of student conferences and recommendations when satisfactory progress is in question